 - Two 20oz cans of young ripe jackfruit in brine

 - 3 cloves fresh garlic, pressed or minced

 - Fresh cracked pepper to taste

-- Drain and rinse the jackfruit and place into pot.
-Rinse the black beans and place into pot.
-Add everything else to pot and bring to a boil.
-Reduce and simmer until black beans are tender and the jackfruit breaks down into "shreds."
+- Add remaining ingredients to the pot and bring to a boil.
+Reduce the heat and simmer until the black beans are tender and the jackfruit is broken down into shreds.

 - My favorite vegan "chicken" stock is the Better than Bouillon No Chicken Base.

 - The cooking time of this soup can be greatly reduced by using canned beans rather than dried.
 In this recipe, use four (4) 16-oz cans of black beans in place of the dried beans.
 Rinse the beans well before adding them to the soup pot.

 If you make this vegan black bean & jackfruit soup, let me know how you like it.
 I like to top mine with a few sliced peppers because it’s pretty, but you don’t have to.
 It’s also really good topped with a bit of vegan sour cream or fresh jalapenos, but again, it’s up to you.